PdxCodeGuild/Programming102/labs/lab5.md

     Enter 'y' to try again, 'n' to quit: y

-    You have 2 login attempts remaining...
+    You have 2 login attempt(s) remaining...

     username: gandalfTheGrey
     password: foolOfATook!